pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/essentials-of-metaphysics.md

 Any particular part of active consciousness, such as a particular sensation, perception, concept, thought, emotion, etc.

 # The first principle
 One must hold as _inescapable and sacrosanct_ that what is, is, and what is not, is not.
 Is it possible to deny it, namely to say that what is, is not, or what is not, is?
 To say something is possible is to say that it has some basis in existence.
 On what basis could one say that it is possible for a thing to exist and not exist at once, i.e. to be existent and non-existent at once?
 Any way you try to see it, the non-existent has no place in existence; then, on what basis can one deny that what is, is, and what is not, is not?
-None whatsover in reality.
+None whatsoever in reality.

 ---